Coral Reef Plants

 Each of these three types of seaweed contains photosynthetic pigments specialized to best utilize sunlight at different depths.

-Green algae (Chlorophyta) are most common in shallow reef areas, and can be found on rocky reef surfaces as well as on unconsolidated (sand) substrates.
+Green algae (Chlorophyta) are most common in shallow reef areas.
+These seaweeds are often found on rocky reef surfaces as well as on unconsolidated (sand) substrates.

-The green "algae" are classified - along with all land plants - as "green plants" (Kingdom Virideplantae).
-Among the more abundant types common in coral reef systems are members of the genera Ulva ("sea lettuce") and Caulerpa (sea grapes).
+Among the more abundant types of green algae common in coral reef systems are members of the genera Ulva (aka "sea lettuce", photo right) and Caulerpa (sea grapes).

-Another notable group of green algae found on coral reefs are species within the genus Halimeda, which have the unusual ability to incorporate calcium carbonate into their tissues and thereby add to sediment formation in the reef ecosystem.
+Another notable group of green algae found on coral reefs are species within the genus Halimeda.
+These have the unusual ability to incorporate calcium carbonate into their tissues and thereby add to sediment formation in the reef ecosystem.

-Red algae (Rhodophyta) may be found from the shallowest reef flats to depths exceeding 150 ft. on the fore reef - depths at which their special photosynthetic pigments can still extract the remaining blue part of the incoming sunlight.
+Red algae (Rhodophyta) are comparatively close relatives of the green algae.
+These forms may be found from the shallowest reef flats to depths exceeding 150 ft. on the fore reef - depths at which their special photosynthetic pigments can still extract the remaining blue part of the incoming sunlight.

-Other, fleshy forms of red algae are common to deeper waters of the reef ecosystem.
+Other, fleshy forms of red algae are common to deeper waters of the reef ecosystem, where their specialized pigments allow them to capture the little sunlight available.

-Brown "algae" (Phaeophyta) are as different from "green plants" as are the animals.
+Brown "algae" (Phaeophyta) are now known to be as different from the red and green algae as they are from animals.
 Members of this group are not uncommon on coral reefs, but not so abundant or varied as their distant kin (red or green algae).

 Most of the biomass of coral reef algae are microscopic forms (microalgae).